haiilo/catalyst/README.md

 1. Run `pnpm run publish`
 1. Run `git push --follow-tags origin main`

+## Beta Release

+This type of releases are used to test new features before they are released to the public.
+They are published to the `beta` tag on NPM.
+Here are the steps to take for a new beta release

+1. Start in root folder
+1. Run `pnpm run release:beta`
+1. Run `pnpm run build`
+1. Run `pnpm run install`
+1. Run `pnpm run publish:beta`
+1. Run `git push --follow-tags origin main`
+2. Use new version in your project by specifying catalyst library (version is yours) `"@haiilo/catalyst-angular": "8.1.2-beta.0"`

 ## Code Contributors

 This project exists thanks to all the people who contribute.